Fixing Match-Fixing: Optimal schedules to promote competitiveness: Introduction

 FIFA defines the groups of the World Cup through a draw procedure that changes slightly from year to year depending on the origin of the qualified teams (FIFA tries to spread out teams from the same continent in an even manner across all of the groups).
 Nevertheless, the main structure of the draw is the following: \begin{itemize} \item Teams are divided into pots, each of which is supposed to contain teams with similar levels of performance: the 8 best teams in pot A, the second best 8 teams in pot B, and so on.
 Team performance is based on a ranking whose methodology has changed over time, and has been criticized by some football experts \cite{Cea_Duran}, \cite{Gasquez}.
-The country hosting the tournament (which qualifies automatically) is included in pot A in order to maximize its chances of proceeding to the knockout stage of the tournament. \item Groups are formed by picking one team from each pot so that all groups have a "top-level" pot-A team, a "second-level" pot-B team, a pot-C team and a "weaker" pot-D team. \item Finally, the schedule of the games, i.e. the order in which the teams play against each other is drawn randomly.
-As such, in some groups the last round of games will consist of "pot A" vs "pot B", and "pot C" vs "pot D", while in other groups the last matches consists of "pot A" vs "pot C", and "pot B" vs "pot D", or "pot A" vs "pot D" and "pot B" vs "pot C". \end{itemize}
+The country hosting the tournament (which qualifies automatically) is included in pot $A$ in order to maximize its chances of proceeding to the knockout stage of the tournament. \item Groups are formed by picking one team from each pot so that all groups have a ``top-level" pot-$A$ team, a ``second-level" pot-$B$ team, a pot-$C$ team and a ``weaker" pot-$D$ team. \item Finally, the schedule of the games, i.e. the order in which the teams play against each other is drawn randomly.
+As such, in some groups the last round of games will consist of ``pot $A$" vs ``pot $B$", and ``pot $C$" vs ``pot $D$", while in other groups the last matches consist of ``pot $A$" vs ``pot $C$", and ``pot $B$" vs ``pot $D$", or ``pot $A$" vs ``pot $D$" and ``pot $B$" vs ``pot $C$". \end{itemize}